Aidan1232/GHWE/README.md

 # GHWE
 This is a custom made Guitar Hero Engine for web by using YOUR mp3s itll convert them IN REAL TIME! into a chart for the game to use, its in beta phase as its not 100% on beat its like a good 80% with different songs.
+FOR NOW USE OPERA GX ON DESKTOP AND MOBILE WHILE I FIGURE OUT HOW TO FIX CHROMES BEAT DELAY